mattcossins-arm/Arm-Developer-Labs-Staging/docs/_posts/2025-05-30-Architecture-Insight-Dashboard.md

 ### Description

-Developers struggle to decide which platform to target their software.
-There are many smartphones and cloud instances to choose from but the consumer popularity is difficult to gauge and software stack dependencies issues are time-consuming to identify.
+**Why this is important?**

+Developers often face challenges in selecting the appropriate platform for their software.
+With numerous smartphones and cloud instances available, gauging consumer popularity and availability can be difficult, and identifying software stack dependencies can be time-consuming.
+As Arm anticipates an increase in Arm-based products in the coming years, this situation is likely to become even more complex, requiring the need for a single, validated solution.

+**Project Summary**

 This project aims to develop a comprehensive dashboard that lets a developer know what proportion of devices support a specific Arm CPU extension, similar to [“Can I use”](https://caniuse.com/) for web development and any software compatibility issues.
 The functional requirements for the Architecture Insights dashboard: